 F Using R Markdown

-This appendix explains why and how to use R Markdown for mixing and merging text and code.
-This requires installing the R packages rmarkdown (Allaire et al., 2020) and knitr (Xie, 2020b), which are both included in standard installations of R Studio.
+This appendix explains why and how to use R Markdown for merging text and code and for easily creating beautiful documents (in HTML or PDF format).
+Using R Markdown requires installing the R packages knitr (Xie, 2020b) and rmarkdown (Allaire et al., 2020), both of which are included in a standard installation of RStudio.

 The practitioner of literate programming can be regarded as an essayist,